Teej festival in Nepal – “The festival especially for Hindu Women.”

 Importance of Rishi Panchami

-Rishi Panchami, there is a national holiday in Nepal as it is a traditional Hindu celebration.
-All women participate, as well as girls who have had their first period, asking for forgiveness for any mistakes made when they were on their periods.
-The dates of certain past, present, and upcoming Rishi Panchami celebrations are provided.
+Rishi Panchami is a national holiday and a traditional Hindu celebration in Nepal.
+All women participate, as do girls who have had their first period, asking for forgiveness for any mistakes made during their periods.
+The dates of specific past, present, and upcoming Rishi Panchami celebrations are provided.

 Year Date Day Holiday